Was this page helpful?

 By default, cqlsh displays all timestamps with a UTC timezone.
 To support display of timestamps with another timezone,

 the pytz library must be installed.
-See the timezone
+See the timezone option in cqlshrc for

 specifying a timezone to use.

-operations can be improved by installing cython.
+The performance of cqlsh’s COPY operations can be improved by installing cython.
 This will

-compile the python modules that are central to the performance of COPY
+compile the python modules that are central to the performance of COPY.

-file holds configuration options for cqlsh.
+The cqlshrc file holds configuration options for cqlsh.
 By default, this is in the user’s home directory:

-Example config values and documentation can be found in the conf/cqlshrc.sample
+Example config values and documentation can be found in the conf/cqlshrc.sample file of a tarball installation.
+You

 can also view the latest version of cqlshrc online.